Imaginativeone-JavaScript/Academind-Vue-3/Vue-3-Notes.md

-- 3	Rendering Conditional Content & Lists 00:52:52
-- 4	Course Project: The Monster Slayer Game 00:49:57
-- 5	Vue: Behind the Scenes 00:58:05
-- 6	Introducing Components 00:24:06
-- 7	Moving to a Better Development Setup & Workflow with the Vue CLI 01:01:26
+- 07	Moving to a Better Development Setup & Workflow with the Vue CLI 01:01:26
-- 8	Component Communication 01:33:29
+- 08	Component Communication 01:33:29
-- 9	Diving Deeper Into Components 01:25:13
+- 09	Diving Deeper Into Components 01:25:13
 - 10	Course Project: The Learning Resources App 01:25:10
 - 11	Forms 00:44:04
 - 12	Sending Http Requests 00:53:31